-Never use any fuel in your fire pits, such as lighter fluid or gasoline, or you could create a fire too big for the pit.
+Never use any fuel in your fire pit, such as lighter fluid or gasoline, and you could create a fire too big for the pit.
 Instead, light your fires using a simple matchbox and dry twigs, papers, wood shavings, or dry leaves.

 Now you know how to place a fire pit on your lawn without risking damage to the lush greenery below the pit.
 If you go for store-bought products, be sure to check reviews thoroughly and pick the brands with the highest customer satisfaction.

 And finally, never leave a burning or smoldering fire unattended.
 Take care to put out the fire completely before going back indoors.